ukri-excalibur/excalibur-tests/README.md

 _**Note**: in some HPC facilities there may be already a central Spack installation available.
-In principle you should be able to use that one (you only need to set the `SPACK_ROOT` environment variable), but you may need an up-to-date version of Spack in order to install some packages.
+In principle you should be able to use that one (you only need to have `spack` in the `PATH`), but you may need an up-to-date version of Spack in order to install some packages.
 Instructions below show you how to install Spack locally._

 [Spack](https://spack.io/) is a package manager specifically designed for HPC facilities.
 Follow the [official